Definition of heat

 Is there heat in space?

 Because hot and cold are ways of talking about how fast molecules are moving, and there are so few molecules in space, space really doesn’t have any temperature at all.
-We think of space as being cold, though, because if you put something made of molecules in space, like yourself for instance, you would get cold as your heat moved away from you, evening out the energy difference between yourself and the space around you.
+We think of space as being cold, though.
+What if you put something made of molecules in space, like yourself for instance?
+You would get cold as your heat moved away from you.
+The heat would even out the energy difference between yourself and the space around you.